janabel/frog-POD-counting/README.md

 # Frog Counting

-Frog Counting will consist of two websites: Frog Whisperer, and Frog Counter.
+Frog Counting will consist of two websites built on Zupass: Frog Counter and Frog Whisperer.

-Frog Whisperer (built on Zupass) will ultimately issue the user `FrogWhisperer` PODs that they can cash in at the merch store at DevCon (!).
+Frog Whisperer (built on Zupass) will ultimately issue the user `FrogWhisperer` PODs, i.e. PODs that certify ownership of many Frog PODs from [FrogCrypto][https://frogcrypto.vercel.app/].

-The user first navigates to Frog Counter (also built on Zupass).
+The user first navigates to Frog Counter.
 Frog Counter will allow the user to i) fetch their Frogs from Zupass and ii) generate a proof that says “I have N frogs” (where N can be very large, thanks to Sonobe/folding schemes).
 The website then:

 - Gets an array of `Frogs` from Zupass (using the new ZApp API!)
 - Generate Circuit Inputs